Azure/azure-sdk-for-java/sdk/openai/azure-ai-openai/src/main/java/com/azure/ai/openai/README.md

 - Added SDK specific fields in there
 - Removed `clientUrlProvider` in favour of letting the `ClientEndpointConfiguration` handle this.
 This prevents me from supporting correctly `TokenCredentials`.
 TODO: implement something that returns a `Mono<>` with the request ready for connection.
 - `SendMessageFailedException` is the `AzureException` that wraps the reception of a `RealtimeServerEventError`

+### Remaining larger TODOs

+- `TokenCredential` type support for Azure.
+This should be easily accomplished by having a mechanism similar to `clientAccessUrlProvider`.
+The challenge in our case is that we need to also inject specific header values.
+- Convenience layer that allows for message grouping by their type.
+We could have convenience layer wrapper types for specific event types.
+Grouping `RealtimeServerResponse` subtypes like (`created` and `done` for example)
+- `ConnectionId` seems to be a WebPubSub specific concept.
+Adapt the async client to account for this.